 A third reason is to reduce the dilution of its shares that happens when new shares are created.
-Dilution can be caused by stock option plans, secondary offerings, convertible bonds or preferred shares, and they often increase the overall number of shares available and decrease the company's per share growth over time.
+Dilution can be caused by stock option plans, secondary offerings, convertible bonds or preferred shares, and they often increase the overall number of shares available and decrease the company's earnings per share growth over time.

-Another way in which the common shareholder can benefit is through the price support that a major stock repurchase plan provide.
-For example, in a down market this kind of buyback provide major support for the price of a stock and should help investors feel more secure about their positions.
+Another way in which the common shareholder can benefit is through the price support that a major stock repurchase plan will provide.
+For example, in a down market this kind of buyback will provide major support for the price of a stock and should help investors feel more secure about their positions.